confluentinc/ksql/docs/operate-and-deploy/migrations-tool.md

 $ ksql-migrations --config-file /my/migrations/project/ksql-migrations.properties apply --next -d foo=bar -d car=3
 ```

-is equivalent to having the following lines at the begining of each migration file:
+is equivalent to having the following lines at the beginning of each migration file:

 ```
 DEFINE foo='bar';